 Section 7.1.
-Tuition Prohibited: Fees and Expenses.
+Tuition Prohibited; Fees and Expenses.
 The Academy shall not charge tuition.
 The Academy may impose fees and require payment of expenses for activities of the Academy where such fees and payments are not prohibited by law.

-COMPLIANCE WITH PART 6A OF THE CODE AND OTHER LAWS
+COMPLIANCE WITH PART 6E OF THE CODE AND OTHER LAWS

-- Section 8.1.
-Compliance with Part 6a of the Code.
-The Academy shall comply with Part 6a of the Code. - Section 8.2.
+Section 8.1.
+Compliance with Part 6e of the Code.
+The Academy shall comply with Part 6e and other parts of the Code that apply to Schools of Excellence.
+With the exception of Part 6a of the Code, the Academy shall comply with other provisions of the Code applicable to public school academies.

+Section 8.2.
 Compliance with State School Aid Act.
 In order to assure that funds are available for the education of pupils, the Academy shall comply with all applicable provisions of the State School Aid Act of 1979, as amended from time to time.
-The Academy may expend funds from the State School Aid Act for any purpose permitted by the State School Aid Act of 1979 and may enter into contracts and agreements determined by the Academy as consistent with the purposes for which the funds were appropriated. - Section 8.3.
+The Academy may expend funds from the State School Aid Act for any purpose permitted by the State School Aid Act of 1979 and may enter into contracts and agreements determined by the Academy as consistent with the purposes for which the funds were appropriated.

+Section 8.3.
 Open Meetings Act.
-Pursuant to Section 503(6)(a) of the Code, the Academy Board shall conduct all of its meetings in accordance with the Michigan Open Meetings Act, Act No. 267 of the Public Acts of 1976, as amended, being Sections 15.261 to 15.275 of the Michigan Compiled Laws. - Section 8.4.
+The Academy Board shall conduct all of its meetings in accordance with the Michigan Open Meetings Act, Act No. 267 of the Public Acts of 1976, as amended, being Sections 15.261 to 15.275 of the Michigan Compiled Laws.

+Section 8.4.
 Freedom of Information Act.
-Pursuant to Section 503(6)(b) of the Code, the records of the Academy shall be records subject to the provisions of the Michigan Freedom of Information Act ("FOIA"), Act No. 442 of the Public Acts of 1976, as amended, being Sections 15.231 to 15.246 of the Michigan Compiled Laws.
-The Academy Board shall designate a freedom of information coordinator to assure compliance with FOIA and other applicable law providing for public disclosure or for protection of privacy. - Section 8.5.
+The records of the Academy shall be records subject to the provisions of the Michigan Freedom of Information Act ("FOIA"), Act No. 442 of the Public Acts of 1976, as amended, being Sections 15.231 to 15.246 of the Michigan Compiled Laws.
+The Academy Board shall designate a freedom of information coordinator to assure compliance with FOIA and other applicable law providing for public disclosure or for protection of privacy.

+Section 8.5.
 Public Employees Relation Act.
-Pursuant to Section 503(6)(c) of the Code, the Academy shall comply with Act No. 336 of the Public Acts of 1947, being Sections 423.201 to 423.217 of the Michigan Compiled Laws.
-Organizational efforts and collective bargaining agreements, if any, with employees of the Academy shall be the responsibility of the Academy. - Section 8.6.
+The Academy shall comply with Act No. 336 of the Public Acts of 1947, being Sections 423.201 to 423.217 of the Michigan Compiled Laws.
+Organizational efforts and collective bargaining agreements, if any, with employees of the Academy shall be the responsibility of the Academy.

+Section 8.6.
 Uniform Budgeting and Accounting Act.
 The Academy shall comply with the Uniform Budgeting and Accounting Act, Act No. 2 of the Public Acts of 1968, being MCL 141.421 to 141.440a.